What does “tegami” mean in Japanese?

 - ni – に : a case particle used to say to whom an action is directed.
 In the example, this is used after “kanojo” to say to whom the action, “okut ta”, is directed.

-- okut – 送っ (おくっ) : one conjugation of the verb, “okuru”, which means ‘to send’, ‘to deliver’, or such in Japanese.
+- okut – 送っ (おくっ) : one conjugation of the verb, “okuru“, which means ‘to send’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “okut” to make its past tense form, “okut ta”.

 This is a typical usage of “tegami”.
-In this example, it works as a part of the commonly-used expression, “tagami wo okut ta”, which means ‘to have sent a letter’ in Japanese.
-This expression should be learnt together with its present tense form, “tegami wo okuru”.
+In this example, it works as a part of the commonly-used phrase, “tagami wo okut ta”, which means ‘to have sent a letter’ in Japanese.
+This phrase should be learnt together with its present tense form, “tegami wo okuru”.

 Example #2: another usage of “tegami”